FlowFuse/website/src/blog/2024/10/mqtt-frontrunner-for-uns.md

 In addition to its efficiency in message handling, MQTT keeps message sizes compact—a crucial factor when working with **low-bandwidth networks** or a high number of connected devices.
 The MQTT protocol itself introduces **minimal overhead**, as its messages typically consist of just a few bytes, making it perfect for constrained devices like sensors that need to transmit data without overloading the network.
 The result?
 As soon as a sensor detects a change—whether it’s a temperature spike or a production error—it can instantly send that data in a compact message to the relevant applications or systems.
 Decisions can be made on the fly, and proactive measures can be implemented immediately, significantly reducing the risk of costly downtimes.

-While protocols like HTTP operate over a request-response model and have large payload sizes that increase latency, AMQP, Kafka, and OPC UA require significant processing power and memory, making setup unnecessarily complex.
+While protocols like HTTP operate over a request-response model and have large payload sizes that increase latency.
+AMQP, Kafka, and OPC UA require significant processing power and memory, making setup unnecessarily complex.
 They also have higher latency than MQTT.

 ## Reliability